asynchronous-flows/asyncflows-lsp/README.md

 ### VSCode

+You can find the extension [on the VSCode marketplace](https://marketplace.visualstudio.com/items?itemName=AsynchronousFlows.asyncflows-lsp).

+Alternatively, install it manually:

 1. Download `vsix` file from [here](https://marketplace.visualstudio.com/items?itemName=AsynchronousFlows.asyncflows-lsp).
 2. Navigate to the `Extensions` view
 3. Click on the `...` menu